7 Best 45 ACP Pistols

 With the HK45, shooters get a very ergonomic grip design.
 It’s surprisingly nice and thin, especially compared to other double-stack .45s.
 This gun holds ten rounds in its flush-fitting magazine and uses a DA/SA system.
 HK makes many variants, including a DAO LEM, a de-cocker, a safety, and everything in between.

 HK uses the famed USP recoil-reducing system, which is a fancy way to describe a dual spring recoil guide rod.
-Even though it’s not quite a fancy system as HK describes it, it does reduce recoil and make the HK45 an easy-shooting handgun.
+Even though it’s not quite a fancy system as HK describes it, it adds more energy to lessen recoil, making the HK45 an easy-shooting handgun.
 There are two downsides.
 First, these are tough to find.
 Second, HK hasn’t kept the gun super modern and adopted optics support.

 HK 45 Pros and Cons